April 19, 2021

 Perhaps a smaller city transit bus.

 At a different bank, Malone approaches the teller window and on the other side is none other than Beddoe.
 Returning to the car, she fails to grab her purse which Sullivan volunteers to retrieve.
 He and Beddoe lock eyes.
 Dunlap’s score cranks up the excitement.
-Beddoe is forced to his apartment and follow through with Sullivan's “deal.”
-The moviegoer not clear what point Sullivan's trying to make.
+Beddoe is forced to his apartment and abides by Sullivan's “deal.”
+The moviegoer is not clear what point Sullivan is trying to make.
 What is clear, Hughes is the mastermind of the duo.
 Her constant verbal abuse has beaten the courage out of Beddoe and he cannot pull the trigger.

 The film ends with a “travelogue-style” voice-over as we see Sullivan, now assistant bank manager, welcoming Haggerty.
 Outside, peering in, stands granite-faced McGraw, still on “The Sullivan Case.”
 They both laugh knowing he has lost all credibility.

 Note: Burly Richard Reeves has a couple of good turns as the taxi business owner.
 The best is nearer the end at the apartment of Beddoe.
 Sullivan asked for Reeves’s help and to meet him there.
 The ever-present McGraw arrives there first, however, after the “Hughes-Beddoe Gang” escapes.
 He finds Sullivan waking from a knock on the head.
-When Reeves and taxi pal show, they stop McGraw from pounding on Sullivan then do not let him leave the room to pursue him.
+When Reeves and his taxi pal show up, they stop McGraw from pounding on Sullivan, not letting him leave the room to pursue him.
 Reeves insists.
 One solid punch and McGraw turns all limp.
 “Keep forgettin’ my own strength,” he confesses.

 No comments: